prushton2/RenderEngine/README.md

 ### Movement

 In the window, you can use WASD to move and your mouse or the arrow keys to look around.
 Space and LCtrl make you move up and down respectively.

-## Expansion

-Expansion upon this isnt very well supported currently.
-I have some refactoring to do to make it more manageable.
-The main issue is once you start dealing with sending stuff to the gpu, where dynamic dispatching doesnt exist.

-If you really want to add a new renderable object, you must implement Renderable and ToGpu for your object.
-See `src/objects/sphere.rs` for an example.
-Next, create a buffer in `main.rs` for the GPU version of your object to be sent to the GPU.
-You must create a field in App for the buffer, instantiate, and bind the buffer.
-In WGSL, add intersection in `intersection.wgsl`, and in `material.wgsl`, add a dereference for the material.